shunzhangli/CS400X-team28/rules.md

 1.Setting milestones for each person and then checking up on other people's milestones come these
 faux deadlines will keep a project on track.

 2.We do one and a half task.
+We assign tasks to individuals first and pair people have a primary assignee and secondary assignee.

 ## Add any other rules that your team establishes to help each other work effectively together
 1.Try your best and don't get frustrated, get motivated!